Byadillah/backend__agent/README.md

 # backend_agent
 This is an entire mobile App with  AI embedded in it.

 You will notice that there are two folder.

+  clone the repo: git clone https://github.com/Byadillah/backend__agent.git

   1. the lib is the front-end. " we couldn't download the entire app ".
        - Download Flutter